-Chad Shear is a Principal in Fish & Richardson’s Delaware office.
+Chad Shear is a Principal in Fish & Richardson’s Southern California office.
 He is a member of the firm’s life sciences and pharmaceutical litigation group, and has represented clients across that technology spectrum as well as others.
 As lead trial counsel, Chad successfully defended Callaway Golf in a recent jury trial in the Eastern District of Texas.
 Another recent success involved a bench trial victory on behalf of a pioneering pharmaceutical developer of glaucoma medications as well as a favorable settlement after a full bench trial on behalf of a pioneer in cardiovascular medications.

 J.D., University of Illinois College of Law 1999

 B.S., Texas A&M University 1996

 - U.S. Patent and Trademark Office 2001

 - California 2004

 - Delaware 2012